dogweather/forkful/content/en/php/files-and-io/writing-to-standard-error.md

   \ or diagnostics separately from standard output (stdout), allowing developers\u2026"
 lastmod: '2024-03-13T22:45:00.181954-06:00'
 model: gpt-4-0125-preview
-summary: "Writing to standard error (stderr) in PHP is about directing error messages\
-  \ or diagnostics separately from standard output (stdout), allowing developers\u2026"
+summary: Writing to standard error (stderr) in PHP is about directing error messages or diagnostics separately from standard output (stdout), allowing developers to better manage their output streams for debugging and logging purposes.
 title: Writing to standard error
 weight: 25
 ---